Lesson Plan - Get It!

 - How long has it been around?

 People love to gossip, especially on controversial topics; however, this human behavior did not just happen recently.
-Although the term "fake news" was not generally used before the 2016 presidential election, propaganda with the intent to mislead and gain politically has been around since early history.
+Although fake news was not generally used before the 2016 presidential election, propaganda intended to mislead and gain political has existed since early history.

 How to Avoid Fake News

-In school, you are taught how to be information- and media-literate despite the fact that you may know a lot more about technology than the average adult nowadays.
-You are a digital citizen living in a world where everyone, in a few years, will know how to navigate the internet and how to use it to benefit themselves or, even worse, harm others.
+In school, you are taught how to be information- and media-literate even though you may know much more about technology than the average adult.
+You are a digital citizen living in a world where everyone, in a few years, will know how to navigate the internet and use it to benefit themselves or, even worse, harm others.

 Fake news is a serious matter.
-You need to learn how to quickly distinguish it from truly factual information.
+You need to learn how to distinguish it from truly factual information quickly.

 - Who is the author or creator?